-Revenues of the Flour segment were down by only 2% as volumes from institutional customers slowed due to shop closures, as well as lower selling prices.
-Price rollbacks also had to be implemented due to aggressive competition in the industry.
-However, the retail sector continued to grow on the strength of increased demand for our Bake Best flour premixes and baking ingredients, arising from greater consumer interest in home baking.
+Revenues of the Flour segment were down by 2% mainly from a slowdown in volumes from institutional customers as well as lower selling prices.
+Price rollbacks were made for hard flour due to aggressive competition in the industry.
+However, the retail sector continued to grow on the strength of increased demand for our Bake Best flour premixes and baking ingredients arising from heightened consumer interest in home baking.

-PACKAGING
+2. PACKAGING

-The San Miguel Packaging Group registered P31.5 billion in revenues for 2020, down 17% from the previous year, reflecting the effects of the ECQ.
+The Packaging business registered P31,504 million in sales for 2020, down 17% from the previous year, similarly reflecting the effects of the ECQ.
 Volumes were dragged down by lower orders from its major beverage customers.
-This was partly offset by increased deliveries to healthcare and pharmaceutical customers, growth in sales from the Food and Liquor sectors, and improvements in the export market.
-The performance of our Australia, Malaysia, and China operations remained stable.
+This was partly offset by increased deliveries to healthcare and pharmaceutical customers, growth in sales from the food and liquor sectors, mainly for home consumption due to the gradual re-opening of the economy and improvements in the export market.
+On the other hand, the performance of Australia, Malaysia, and China operations remained stable.

-With effective cost management initiatives, the San Miguel Packaging Group generated operating income of P961 million.
+With effective cost management initiatives, the Packaging business generated operating income of P961 million.